 Bill Cole is a versatile musician performing on alto and tenor saxophone.
 He can be heard in combos all around the Peninsula.

 John Adams is a multi-instrumentalist.
-In addition to alto sax, we plays clarinets from Eb soprano to bass clarinet, often bringing several instruments to rehearsals and performances.
+In addition to alto sax, he plays clarinets from Eb soprano to bass clarinet, often bringing several instruments to rehearsals and performances.
 John also plays with Peninsula College Jazz Band and Port Townsend Summer Band.

 Richard "Doc" Thornson

 Doc is an expert in the classic big band style.
+He can be heard playing jazz in several ensembles in the area including Peninsula College Jazz Band.

 Andy also performs with his own jazz combo Time Out.